 - 1 T maple extract

 Let the Ready Dough defrost on the countertop in a greased casserole dish covered with plastic wrap for 2-3 hours.
 Cut each loaf into 16 pieces.
 Place in the greased casserole dish.
-Sprinkle with sugar and cinnamon.
+Sprinkle the pieces of dough with sugar and cinnamon.

 In a small bowl, beat 4 eggs with 1/2 cup milk.
-Stir in maple extract.
-Pour over the bread pieces.
-Cover casserole dish with plastic wrap and refrigerate overnight.
+Stir in maple extract, and pour the mixture over the bread pieces.
+Cover the casserole dish with plastic wrap and refrigerate overnight.

 The next morning, pull the casserole dish out of the fridge.
 Let it sit at room temperature while the oven preheats to 350º.